weaviate/weaviate-io/developers/weaviate/model-providers/cohere/generative.md

 To generate text for each object in the search results, use the single prompt method.

-The example below generates outputs for each object in the `n` search results, specified by the `limit` parameter.
+The example below generates outputs for each of the `n` search results, where `n` is specified by the `limit` parameter.

 When creating a single prompt query, use braces `{}` to interpolate the object properties you want Weaviate to pass on to the language model.
 For example, to pass on the object's `title` property, include `{title}` in the query.